Perfect Roast Chicken

 How Long to Roast a Whole Chicken

-A good rule is to roast 1 pound of chicken for 15 minutes at 425 degrees Fahrenheit.
-So if you are roasting a 5-pound chicken, you’ll have to roast each pound for 15 minutes and the total roasting time will be 75 minutes.
+When making a perfect roast chicken recipe, A good rule is to roast 1 pound of chicken for 15 minutes at 425 degrees Fahrenheit.
+So if you are roasting a 5-pound chicken, you’ll have to roast each pound for 15 minutes and the total roasting time will be 75 minutes or 1 hour 15 minutes.
+Of course, it varies by the type of oven you have, too, but this is a good guideline.

-Note that if your temperature is different, you will need to roast your chicken for a period that matches the temperature.
+An important thing: if your temperature is different, you will need to roast your chicken for a period that matches the temperature.
+A lower temperature will require a longer roasting time.
+I suggest the high heat for a nice crust outside of the chicken.
+The high temperature is your best friend!

 This roast chicken rocks!
-Whether for a regular meal or for a feast, it isĀ a must try.
+Whether for a regular meal or for a feast, it is a must-try, perfect recipe.
 You know what will make it rock even better?
 Some good sauce or gravy to go with it!

-I put them in a blender and crush.
-Then I season with salt and 2 stock cubes, add some oil to it, simmer for a few minutes and make the most amazing green sauce.
+I put them in a blender and blend it into a paste.
+Then I season it with salt and 2 stock cubes, add some oil to it, simmer in a small saucepan for a few minutes, and make the most amazing green sauce.
 Ever.

 This Perfect Roast Chicken was on my table three Thanksgivings ago.
 You could roast two chickens if you have many mouths to feed.
 May it bring some kitchen stardom into your life!